killiansheriff/Polya/README.md

 # Polya
-A python implementation of Polya's enumeration theory (pattern inventory).
+A python implementation of Polya's enumeration theory and pattern inventory formula.

 # Usage

+Here is an example on how to extract the cycle index polynomial (p_g) and number of distinct first coordination polyhedron (nms) for the fcc crystal structure with a number of ntypes = 3 chemical element.
+Additonal graph geometries can be defined in ``polya/_src/graphs.py``.

 ```python
 from polya import Polya
 polya = Polya(graph_name="fcc", ntypes=3)